 Applying These Principles to Fitness

-Sunk cost, sunk cost fallacy, the upside of quitting, and opportunity cost are essential concepts that can be used to your decision-making process.
+The sunk cost, the sunk cost fallacy, the upside of quitting, and opportunity cost are essential concepts that can be used in your decision-making process.

 When people commit to a particular fitness routine or methodology sunk cost is a double-edged sword.

 - On the other edge of the sword, a sunk cost can keep you from not evolving.
 Think of those marathon runners who after decades keep pounding pavement despite arthritis, pain, and life-long orthopedic issues.
-They are holding onto running because of the attachments they.
-Maybe not because it’s the best thing for them.
+They are holding onto running because of the attachments they have and not because it’s the best thing for them.

-Over-time our needs change and it often behooves us to change our exercise/nutrition habits based off of our current state.
-For example, let’s say a George started doing long-distance running at age 35.
+Over-time our needs change and it often behooves us to change our exercise/nutrition habits based on our current state.
+For example, let’s say George started doing long-distance running at age 35.
 Over the course of 10 years, George lost the initial weight he wanted to get rid of and now self-identifies as a marathon runner and does multiple races a year.
-Gradually George is succumbing to overuse injuries due to having run hundreds of thousands of miles on pavement over the last decade.
+Gradually George is succumbing to accumulated injuries due to having run hundreds of thousands of miles on pavement over the last decade.
 Yet he continues down this path because of his investment.

 But George is a marathon runner.
-This is who is.
+That’s who he is.
 He has established habits that worked for him in the past.
 He enjoys it because he’s good at it.
 He has running buddies.
-His family and co-workers know that this is who he is and is often the root of many casual conversations.
+His family and co-workers know that that’s who he is and it’s often the root of many casual conversations.